typelevel/jawn/README.md

  * Jawn supports more input types (`ByteBuffer`, `File`, etc.)
  * You need asynchronous JSON parsing

+(NOTE: previous to version 0.8.1 the support libraries would have been named `"spray-support"` instead of `"jawn-spray-support"`.)

 ### Dependencies

 *jawn-parser* has no dependencies other than Scala.

 *jawn-ast* depends on *jawn-parser* but nothing else.

-The various support projects (e.g. *argonaut-support*) depend on the library they are supporting.
+The various support projects (e.g. *jawn-argonaut-support*) depend on the library they are supporting.

 ### Parsing